 Richard II was the son of Edward “The Black Prince.”
-Richard was a yellow-haired, soft-faced king with a stammer.
-For all his royal faults, Richard was an extraordinary patron of the arts: including Geoffrey Chaucer (whose patrons also included Edward III and John of Gaunt), the poet John Gower, and the chronicler Jean Froissart.
+He was a yellow-haired, soft-faced king with a stammer.
+For all his royal faults, Richard was an extraordinary patron of the arts: including Geoffrey Chaucer (whose other patrons included Edward III and John of Gaunt), the poet John Gower, and the chronicler Jean Froissart.

 Following the Peasant’s Revolt, Richard II quickly developed an inflated and autocratic sense of himself.
-He surrounded himself an echo-chamber clique of his supporters, led by his favorite Robert de Vere, earl of Oxford.
+He surrounded himself with an echo-chamber clique of his supporters, led by his favorite Robert de Vere, earl of Oxford.
 Factions developed over time and rebels to the crown grew and they became known as the ‘Lords Appellant’ -including the earls of Warwick, Arundel, and Gloucester.
 Things came to a head in 1386 when the so-called ‘Merciless Parliament’ nearly deposed Richard II.
 They succeeded in purging Richard’s followers from government, including Richard’s Chancellor, Michael de la Polle.
 Some were executed and others were banished.
-Robert de Vara was exiled and he died shortly thereafter, much to Richard’s sorrow.
-In humiliation, he patiently waited for his chance to gain revenge on his political enemies.
+Robert de Vara was exiled and he died shortly thereafter much to Richard’s sorrow.
+In humiliation, Richard patiently waited for his chance to gain revenge on his political enemies.
 After the death of his first wife, Anne of Bohemia, by the plague in 1394, Richard remarried the six year old Isabella of Valois in 1396 (a political arrangement).
-By 1397, Richard had carefully regained enough support among the nobles.
-Richard II either exiled, imprisoned, or executed his enemies in Parliament.
+By 1397, Richard had carefully regained enough support among the nobles and so he exiled, imprisoned, and executed his enemies in Parliament.
 The following year in 1398 a feud arose between Richard and the two remaining Lords Appellant: the duke of Norfolk, and Henry Bolingbroke (son of John of Gaunt).
 Richard exiled them both in France and seized their estates -John of Gaunt died the following year in 1399.

 “I Richard by the grace of God king of England and of France and lord of Ireland… resign all my kingly majesty, dignity and crown… And with deed and word I leave off and resign them and go from them for evermore, for I know, acknowledge and deem myself to be, and have been, insufficient, unable, unprofitable, and for my deserts not unworthily put down.”

-Richard was imprisoned in Pontefract Castle in Yorkshire and within four months he was dead (he was likely murdered, perhaps starved to death).
-Richard II was unceremoniously buried at the church in Kings Langley, but in 1413, Bolingbroke’s son Henry V exhumed his body and gave him a proper burial at Westminster Abbey in an effort to atone for the sins of the past.
+Richard was imprisoned in Pontefract Castle in Yorkshire and within four months he was dead (likely murdered, perhaps by starvation).
+Richard II was unceremoniously buried at the church in Kings Langley, but in 1413, Bolingbroke’s son, Henry V, exhumed his body and gave the former king a proper burial at Westminster Abbey in an effort to atone for the sins of the past.

 For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, Jean Froissart’s Chronicles (1327-1400), Shakespeare’s Richard II, the Monk of Evesham’s History and Life of Richard II (15th century).